sentclose/sentc-docs/docs/src/guide/group.md

 ## Invite more user

 There are two methods how to get more users to a group, by invite and by join request.
+When inviting a user or accepting a join request, the group keys are encrypted by the new members actual newest public key.

 ### Invite a user